kesler20/draw-uml-backend/README.md

 # DrawUML Backend

-# Design Overview
+## Design Overview

 The software can be divided in this 3 main layers
-The dataprocessing layer processes the classes which arrive from the front end one by one the file generation layer generates the files such as the diagram file and the _types file this cna be organised by routines such that makes the design more modular and easily testable
+The dataprocessing layer processes the classes which arrive from the front end one by one the file generation layer generates the files such as the diagram file and the _types file this can be organised by routines such that makes the design more modular and easily testable

 <div style="display: flex; justify-content: center; align-items: center; width: 100%;">
   <img src="/img/software_architecture.jpg" alt="draw uml schema" srcset="" style="width: 50%;">